Military Courts (Pakistan): History

 The history of military courts in Pakistan dates back to the early years of the country's existence.
 The first military tribunal was set up in 1951 to try the perpetrators of the Rawalpindi Conspiracy Case.
 The Military Tribunal sentenced all the convicts in the Rawalpindi Conspiracy Case to long imprisonment.

 In 1953, martial law was declared due to the worsening law and order situation in Punjab, especially in Lahore.
-Trials of leaders of the anti-Ahmadiyya movement, Molana Abdul Sattar Khan Niazi and Molana Abul A'la Maududi were initiated by military courts, and both were sentenced to death.
+Trials of leaders of the anti-Ahmadiyya movement, Maulana Abdul Sattar Khan Niazi and Maulana Abul A'la Maududi were initiated by military courts, and both were sentenced to death.
 However, with the lifting of martial law in May 1953, the death sentences handed down by the military court were also nullified.

 Military Courts were again set up in Pakistan in the aftermath of the 2014 Peshawar school massacre to dispense speedy justice to terrorists.
 The move was enabled by the passage of the 21st Constitutional Amendment in 2015 with a sunset clause of 2 years.
 In January 2017, at the end of the originally stipulated period, a further amendment was made to the constitution to allow the military courts to function for two more years.
 That provision of the amendment expired in January 2019 and hasn't since been renewed.

 The trials in these courts are conducted under the Judge Advocate General (JAG) branch of the Pakistan Army in which the judges and prosecutors are all serving military officers with no formal legal training.